lpark9/CozmoCrew/README.md

   2. If not, go to File -> Import Project
 4. Find the directory where you cloned source code above to import project

 Having access or permission issue while cloning?
-Email lpark9@gatech.edu
+Email lpark9@gatech.edu, micah.j.terrell@gatech.edu, minkyung.jo@gatech.edu, danaeblee@gatech.edu, hkim7711@gatech.edu

 ## Running the application
 1. Once everything is installed and imported into Android Studio, click "Run" from Android Studio